SkylineCommunications/ChatOps-Extensions/CustomCommandExamples/README.md

 1. In Teams, execute the command '*run Executor Input Example*'.

+2. Click the '*Run*' button.

-2. You won't be asked to provide the 'dataminer.services User Email' input configured in the Automation script, the DataMiner bot will provide this automatically when you click the '*Run*' button.
+   You will not be asked to provide the 'dataminer.services User Email' input configured in the Automation script.
+The DataMiner bot will provide this automatically when you click the '*Run*' button.

    The custom command will be executed, and the executor's information should be displayed as the response. <details><summary>`show demo`</summary>![Gif-ExecutorInput](https://github.com/SkylineCommunications/ChatOps-Extensions/assets/33500507/15646c6d-76ab-4008-86b8-ca0d199ea87f)</details>